If you had problem payday loans and are wondering if you can now reclaim any money, this page tries to answer your questions.

 How many complaints succeed?

 There aren’t any published figures.
 Some lenders pay out on some claims, some seem to reject them all.
 Many of the rejected claims are then upheld by the Ombudsman.
-So far most of the rejection I have seen have either been for installment loans or where the customer only took one or two loans from a lender – these are harder cases to win.
+Installment loans or where the customer only took one or two loans from a lender are harder cases to win.

 The first compensation for a loan that had been repaid that I have heard of was in 2014, when there was a Financial Ombudsman ruling in favour of a Wonga customer who had repaid his loan.